nicc777/docker_ubuntu_devenv/README.md

 	$ docker run -it -e DISPLAY=${ip}:0 docker_ubuntu_devenv:latest /bin/bash -i

-And now you can "almost" any X based app, like `firefox`.
+And now you can run "almost" any X based app, like `firefox`.